 Forskolin may offer benefits to body composition.
 Research has shown that by increasing cAMP levels, forskolin can increase lipolysis and inhibit weight gain in rats fed a high fat diet. cAMP may also play a role in maintaining and increasing lean body mass. cAMP’s action in hormone regulation may increase basic metabolic rate, regulate the body’s thermogenic response to food, and increase the use of body fat.

-Forskolin may be effective for patients with or at risk for diabetes.
+Forskolin may be effective for maintaining health blood sugar levels.
 Forskolin, through elevating cAMP levels, has been found to enhance insulin release by glucose.
 This occurs by cAMP activating two major beta cell signaling pathways.
 One study found chronic administration of forskolin lowered fasting glucose serum levels in healthy rats and reduced fasting hyperglycemia severity in diabetic rats.
 However, more research is needed to determine dosage protocol for a human population.

 cAMP is also an essential element in making melatonin.
 The melatonin synthesis pathway begins with tryptophan.
 Tryptophan is converted to 5-HTP by the enzyme tryptophan hydroxylase (TPH).
 Then, aromatic amino acid decarboxylase (AADC) forms serotonin from 5-HTP.
 Serotonin requires N-acetyltransferase (NAT) to produce N-acetylserotonin (NAS).
 Finally, hydroxyindole-O-methyltransferase (HIOMT) makes NAS into melatonin.
 [2, 6, 9]